 All individual membership categories and affiliate organizational members described in Section 4.1 of these Bylaws shall be considered non-voting members for purposes of these bylaws.
 Each category of membership shall have only those qualifications, rights and privileges as set forth herein.

-Athlete voting rights are contained in Section 23 and 26 of these NWBA Bylaws.

 Section 4.5: Membership Requirements and Dues.